6 of the Best Hamilton Automatic Watches

 James Elliott12 July 2022 | 6 min read

 Hamilton is one of the best mid-range brands on the market.
 They consistently hit the sweet spot between great style, high-quality specs, and a reasonable price that keeps watch fans coming back for more – and that’s the same for Hamilton automatic watches too!

-They’re a fantastic gateway brand into automatic watches, too, with some timeless (no pun intended) pieces across the field, dress, and dive watch categories.
-In this article, we will pull out our favorite Hamilton Automatic watches, comparing them on their specs, design, and price to help you find the perfect piece for you.
+They’re a fantastic gateway brand into automatic watches, with some timeless (no pun intended) pieces across the field, dress, and dive watch categories.
+In this article, we will pull out our favourite Hamilton Automatic watches, comparing them on their specs, design, and price to help you find the perfect piece for you.

 Time’s ticking – let’s go!

 - #1 – Hamilton Khaki Field Automatic – H70555533